gabrix00/AulSign/AULSIGN.md

 ## **Online Demo**

-You can test the model in an interactive environment using the **GitHub demo**.
+You can test the model in an interactive environment using the  **GitHub demo** .
 Access the demo via the following link:

 [**AulSign Demo on GitHub**](https://github.com/your-username/aulsign-demo)

-This demo allows you to upload text or FSW symbols as input and receive instant translations.
+This demo allows you to translate text or FSW symbols as input and receive instant translations.

 ---